jfet97/andreasimonecostadotdev/content/posts/Parsing raw data with existential types.en.md

 type ArrayE = ∃T.Array<T>
 ```

 Note how the type variable `T` is hidden on the right-hand side of the definition.
+To give you something of type `∃T.Array<T>` means to give you an array containing only values of parametric type `T`, which you do not know.
+You can still operate on the array, but you can't know the type of its elements.
+If the abstracted type were the implementation type of a structure you could operate on the structure without knowing its internal details.

 The meaning of such encoding is the following: something of type `∃T.Array<T>` is equivalent to an higher-order function that takes a continuation `cont` as argument, passes to it an array of `T` and returns the result of the continuation.
 The continuation represents the `Array<T>`'s client, which cannot assume anything about the internal content of the array, but can still operate on it and return whichever result it wants.

-To give you something of type `ArrayE` means to give you an array containing only values of parametric type `T`, which you do not know.
-You can still operate on the array, but you can't know the type of its elements.
-If the abstracted type were the implementation type of a structure you could operate on the structure without knowing its internal details.

 Let's see a simple example of `ArrayE` in action: